dbeaver/cloudbeaver-deploy/README.md

 you have to follow these steps:

-1. Replace the value of `CLOUDBEAVER_VERSION_TAG` in `.env` with a preferred version.
-If you use the tag `latest`, you don't need to do anything during this step.
-2. Pull new docker images: `docker-compose pull` or `docker compose pull`
-3. Run the following script to update volume ownership for compatibility with version 24.3.0’s new user permissions:
+1. Run the following script to update volume ownership for compatibility with version 24.3.0’s new user permissions:

 For Linux:
 ```